AliChoukatli/CyberShield-Enterprise/README.md

 To explore or replicate this project, you will need:

 * An Azure Subscription with appropriate permissions.
-* A Microsoft 365 Tenant (or Azure AD tenant).
+* A Microsoft 365 Tenant.
-* Basic understanding of Windows operating systems and networking concepts.
-* (Optional) Access to a lab environment for hands-on practice.

 Detailed setup instructions for the lab environment are provided in **Chapter 1**.